docker-library/docs/emqx/content.md

 If you want to persist the EMQX docker container, you need to keep the following directories:

 -	`/opt/emqx/data`
--	`/opt/emqx/etc`
 -	`/opt/emqx/log`

 Since data in these folders are partially stored under the `/opt/emqx/data/mnesia/${node_name}`, the user also needs to reuse the same node name to see the previous state.
-In detail, one needs to specify the two environment variables: `EMQX_NAME` and `EMQX_HOST`, `EMQX_HOST` set as `127.0.0.1` or network alias would be useful.
+To make this work, one needs to set the host part of `EMQX_NODE__NAME` to something static that does not change when you restart or recreate the container.
+It could be container name, hostname or loopback IP address `127.0.0.1` if you only have one node.

 In if you use docker-compose, the configuration would look something like this: